Before registering for MHTP classes, it is necessary to first apply to the Program and be accepted as a student.

 two steps for module registration

-Step 1: As part of the application process, prospective students usually determine the location(s) where they will attend modules.
-If you are unsure where you would like to go, then your next step is to choose your module location.
+Step 1: As part of the application process, prospective students usually determine the place(s) where they will attend the two modules that are taught on-site.
+If you are unsure where you would like to go, then your next step is to choose the site for the modules taught on location.

-Step 2: If you have already been accepted (congratulations!), and you know the city in which you'll attend your next module, then you can register for each class module.
+Step 2: If you have already been accepted (congratulations!), and you know where you'll attend your next module, then you can register for each class module.

 What is a module?